pkozelka/contentcheck-maven-plugin/src/site/markdown/index.md

 * libraries provided by application server must not get into runtime (`servlet.jar`, `mail.jar` etc.)
 * non-production libraries, used for testing, coverage, debugging and other development-time purpose, must stay away from the production archive
-* libraries with conflicting classes can cause problems, and should be added carefully
+* libraries with conflicting classes can cause problems, and should be added carefully - especially when multiple different versions of a class get into the classpath